-As the 2014-2015 winter season approaches, emergency response, including snow and ice removal operations, continue to be a top priority and core service for the City of Alexandria’s snow response teams, public safety and emergency management.
+Emergency response, including snow and ice removal operations, is a top priority and core service for the City of Alexandria’s snow response teams, public safety and emergency management.

 Did you know…